EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 $ sudo su -
 ```

-Now that you have a root shell, in the root directory of the project, run:
+Now that you have a root shell, conect the Google Coral TPU on the USB 3.0 input and then, in the root directory of the project, run:

 ```sh
 $ python3 main.py --modeldir={Name of the Model Directory} --edgetpu